 - S&C continues to partner with Immigration Equality to represent applicants from nations around the world seeking asylum on the basis of sexual orientation.

 - S&C sponsors the Transgender Legal Defense and Education Fund’s name change clinic, which serves low-income members of the transgender community in New York who are seeking to change their legal names to conform to their gender identities.
-In 2013, S&C celebrated the 100th name change in which the Firm had been involved.
+Recently, S&C celebrated the 150th name change in which the Firm had been involved.

 - S&C lawyers joined with the American Civil Liberties Union (ACLU) to challenge an Arkansas statute, Act 1, which prohibited unmarried cohabiting couples from serving as adoptive or foster parents.
 On April 7, 2011, the Arkansas Supreme Court struck down Act 1 as an unconstitutional violation of fundamental privacy rights under the Arkansas Constitution, allowing same-sex and unmarried opposite-sex couples to adopt in Arkansas.